luxonis/depthai-ml-training/colab-notebooks/README.md

 After training is complete, it also shows how to convert the model to a format usable by OpenVINO called Intermediate Representation, or IR.
 The IR model can then be [converted locally to a blob](https://github.com/luxonis/depthai#conversion-of-existing-trained-models-into-intel-movidius-binary-format) in order to run on our DepthAI platform and modules.

 And that's it, in less than a couple of hours a fairly advanced proof of concept object detector can run on DepthAI to detect objects of your choice and their associated spatial information (i.e. xyz location).
+For example this notebook was used to train DepthAI to locate strawberries in 3D space, see below:

 [![Real-time 3D Strawberry Detector](http://img.youtube.com/vi/CP-nM6CjhU4/0.jpg)](https://www.youtube.com/watch?v=CP-nM6CjhU4 "Real-Time Spatial AI to Pick Strawberries")